 - This veggie fertilizer provides the perfect start for your sprightly spring greens, it gives your summer tomatoes super-powers, and it's fantastic for growing your favorite frangrant herbs

-- Vegetable Garden Fertilizer is full of powerful nutrition to help your plants grow
+- Vegetable Garden Fertilizer is

 4. Jacks Classic No.4 All Purpose Fertilizer

 The Jack’s Classic All Purpose Fertilizer is another chemical-based fertilizer that is not suitable for organic gardens.
 It is a liquid fertilizer that you add to your watering can and can keep releasing nutrients for up to four months.

 It is more suited to outdoor vegetable gardens.
 Keep in mind if you are using chemical fertilizer to try and not get it on the fruit.
 Be sure to wash all your vegetables thoroughly before you eat them.

 The Espoma Organic Plant-tone multipurpose organic fertilizer is great for vegetables.
 Either dig it into the soil, sprinkle it on top, or dissolve a pinch in water to create a liquid fertilizer.

 Espoma Organic Plant-Tone 5-3-3 Natural & Organic All Purpose Plant Food; 4 lb.
 Bag; The Original Organic Fertilizer for All Flowers, Vegetables, Trees, and Shrubs.

 - THE ORIGINAL: Plant-tone is the original organic all-purpose plant food.
 Plant-tone’s natural organics break down slowly to provide a long-lasting reservoir of plant nutrients.

 - FOR USE ON: Use Plant-tone organic fertilizer for flowers (annuals, perennials, and roses), Vegetables (tomatoes, peppers, squash, and lettuce), trees and shrubs.